goniszewski/grimoire/README.md

 - supports tags and categories 🏷️
 - fetch metadata from websites, store it locally and update it when needed 🌐
 - add your personal notes to bookmarks 📝
+- integration API to add bookmarks from other sources 🧰

 ## Installation